cyanreg/avtransport/draft-qproto-spec.md

 If the `icc_descriptor` is `0x11`, then at least one `0x13` segment MUST be received.

-**NOTE**: ICC profiles MUST take precendence over the primaries and transfer characteristics values in [video info packets](#video-info-packets).
+**NOTE**: ICC profiles MUST take precedence over the primaries and transfer characteristics values in [video info packets](#video-info-packets).
 The matrix coefficients are still required for RGB conversion.